Best Credit Cards for Bad Credit in 2025

 • Secured cards: These cards require you to deposit cash to secure your credit limit.
 Secured cards are available to virtually everyone, and can serve as a first step when rebuilding your credit.

-• Prepaid cards: These are more like debit cards except that they are backed by cash deposits rather than your checking account.
+• Prepaid cards: These are more like debit cards, except that they are backed by cash deposits rather than your checking account.
 Prepaid debit cards look like regular debit cards and are not subject to penalties for late payments or over-limit spending.

-You can get an unsecured credit card despite a low credit rating if you meet certain criteria.
 If you choose a secured card, you may be automatically considered for an unsecured card by making on-time payments for six or more months in a row.
 When you close a secured credit card account, the credit card company will refund your deposit (minus any outstanding balance and fees).

 3. How Is a Card for Bad Credit Different from Any Other Card?